danadalis/LEMH-Server/README.md

 ```
 Double check that we've got the latest version installed by using the `nginx -Vv` command.
 This will also list all installed modules, and your openssl version.
 ##### **Set Worker Processes**
 Set worker processes to the number of CPUs you have available.
-We can find this information by using the lscpu command and editing the nginx.conf file.
+We can find this information by using the `lscpu` command and editing the `nginx.conf` file.
 Enter whatever value `lscpu` lists under `CPU(s):  `
 ```
 lscpu
 sudo nano /etc/nginx/nginx.conf
 ```

 ##### **Creating Directories and Setting Permissions**
 Here we're going to ensure that the right folders are in place for our config.
-In addition, since we might be hosting multiple domains on this server, we've told our `yourdomain.com.conf` files to log to the standard `/var/log` directory but to a dedicated folder like nginx or hhvm have.
+In addition, since we might be hosting multiple domains on this server, we've told our `yourdomain.com.conf` files to log to the standard `/var/log` directory but to a dedicated folder like Nginx or HHVM have.
 ```
 sudo mkdir -p /var/www
 sudo mkdir -p /var/www/html